 Step Eight: Make Friends and a Support Network

 Having people and places where you can ask your questions and get advice is essential to help you make it through the toughest times.
+Living in Germany as a foreigner can be intimidating at first, but having a community makes a difference.
 Networking is also an excellent way to find out about companies that are hiring, hear about a newly-available apartment, and meet potential business partners, roommate, best friends and spouses.
 For a start, try the many expat groups on facebook, or Meetup events.

 Try to interact with non-expats as much as you can — volunteering is a great way to meet some Germans, practice the language, and make ties to your local community.
 Give Something Back to Berlin is a great local group for Berlin expats — for other cities try searching ‘Ehrenamt + city.’